Strobesstrobes

 XSS is a vulnerability that lets an attacker inject client-side script into content served to other users, so the browser executes attacker code as if the site wrote it.
 Because the script runs in the victim's origin, it can read cookies and DOM-stored tokens, make authenticated requests, log keystrokes, or fully rewrite the page for phishing.

-The root cause is always the same: untrusted input reaches an output context (HTML, an attribute, a JavaScript string, a URL) without the right encoding for that context.
+The root cause never changes: untrusted input reaches an output context (HTML body, an attribute, a JavaScript string, a URL) without the right encoding for that context.
 The differences between XSS types come down to where the payload travels before it executes, which is why understanding the types changes how you test.
 XSS is a fixture of the OWASP Top 10 under A03 Injection.

 What are the types of XSS?

-• Reflected XSS (WSTG-INPV-01): the payload is in the request (a query parameter, for example) and echoed straight back in the response.
-It needs the victim to click a crafted link.
+• Reflected XSS (WSTG-INPV-01): the payload is in the request (a query parameter) and echoed straight back in the response.
+It needs the victim to open a crafted link.

 • Stored XSS (WSTG-INPV-02): the payload is saved server-side (a comment, profile field, support ticket) and served to every user who views it.
 Highest impact because no per-victim link is needed.

-• DOM-based XSS (WSTG-CLNT-01): the vulnerability is entirely in client-side JavaScript; a source like location.hash flows into a sink like innerHTML without the server ever seeing the payload.
+• DOM-based XSS (WSTG-CLNT-01): the bug lives entirely in client-side JavaScript; a source like location.hash flows into a sink like innerHTML without the server ever seeing the payload.

 Reflected vs Stored vs DOM-based XSS